shahanakattil/ai-in-a-day/03-knowledge-mining/2a-document-processing-and-summarization.md

     ![The option to train a model has been selected](media/lab2a-t6-frs13.png)

-21. Training a model may take up to 10-15 minustes to get succeed.
+21. Training a model may take up to 10-15 minutes to get succeed.
 Click on **Go to models**.

     ![The option to train a model has been selected](media/lab2a-t6-frs14.png)